The-Chinese-Room/InkpotDemo/README.md

 ### List types
 Ink's List type is a litte more complex.
 It requires a reference to an *origin* defined within the story on creation.<br>
-Inks list has a corresponding type FInkpotList that can be used easily within blueprints.
+Ink's List has a corresponding type FInkpotList that can be used easily within blueprints.<br>
-To create an ink list to within blue prints use one of the following functions from UInkpotListLibrary.<br>
+To create an Inkpot list to within blueprints use one of the following functions from UInkpotListLibrary.<br>

 	/* converts comma delimited list of item names to a new inkpotlist */ FInkpotList MakeInkpotList(UInkpotStory *Story, FString Origin, FString Value);